 COVID-19 Update: In regards to supporting all student research and access to Beaver Works Maker Spaces, we are following MIT policies here

 The MIT Lincoln Laboratory Beaver Works Center (Lincoln Beaver Works) conducts research and educational programs that strengthen and expand collaborative efforts between Lincoln Laboratory and MIT campus.
 This collaboration

 The Beaver Works Center was initiated in 2010 through a series of Lincoln Laboratory-funded capstone research projects in the School of Engineering.
-In 2013, MIT and Lincoln Laboratory opened the new, dedicated center designed to facilitate research, workshops, and class work through the creative fusion of collaborative spaces and prototyping facilities.
+In 2013, MIT and Lincoln Laboratory opened the new, dedicated center in NE45 designed to facilitate research, workshops, and class work through the creative fusion of collaborative spaces and prototyping facilities.

 All applicants will apply through https://careers.ll.mit.edu/ and will have access to all our job postings.

 View MIT Lincoln Laboratory's Campus Recruiting schedule

 The Summer Institute has research and TA openings

 Search at Handshake for "Beaver Works" to find more teaching assistant postions too

 Lincoln Laboratory is celebrated its 70th Anniversary in 2021, with special events, seminars and look back at the accomplishments achieved here.
 Please visit the timeline! and checkout the 70 Innovations over 70 Years publication.

 The MIT Beaver Works Summer Institute is a rigorous, world-class STEM program for talented rising high-school seniors.